Spacious Two Bedroom Flat in North Leeds

 a).
 Check the location – please ensure you are familiar with the location and surrounding area, prior to requesting a viewing.
 Google Street View will give you a good idea of the local area etc.

 b).
 Check affordability – please check that you can afford the rent (paid in advance) and the deposit.
-Remember to think about on-going costs e. g. council tax, gas, water, electricity etc. You may be asked to provide proof of income e. g. from employment.
+Remember to think about on-going costs e. g. council tax, gas, water, electricity etc. You will be required to provide proof of income if you are offered the property.

 c).
 Right to Rent check – you will need to provide evidence of your right to rent in the form of a passport or other acceptable documentation that shows your immigration status.
 Please note, this is a legal requirement and you will not be able to rent the property if you do not pass the right to rent check.